Emerging Trends on Nature: Expectations for Corporate Action

 Image by Teo Tarras on Shutterstock

-In this blog, we explain nature loss and its key drivers; why it matters to business; how companies are responding; and what you need to know about the Taskforce on Nature-related Financial Disclosures.
+In this blog, we explain nature loss, including key trends and drivers; why it matters to business; what you need to know about new and forthcoming guidance, standards, and regulations; and how companies are responding.

-Nature provides innumerable benefits and services to humanity, including the production of renewable resources, nutrient cycling, pollination, air purification, and protection against soil erosion, as well as physical, mental, and cultural-spiritual human wellness.
-Without healthy ecosystems, we lose the natural regulators for carbon, nitrogen, and oxygen, necessary to support human life.1
+Nature provides innumerable benefits and services to humanity, including food, fresh water, renewable resources, nutrient cycling, pollination, air purification, and protection against soil erosion, as well as physical, mental, and cultural-spiritual human wellness.
+Without healthy ecosystems, we lose the natural regulators for carbon, nitrogen, and oxygen, necessary to support human life and sustain biodiversity.

 Planetary health is not separate to human wellbeing.
 The two are intricately intertwined, and immediate – and intensive – action is necessary and overdue.

-In order to limit biodiversity loss, we need to understand the drivers of its decline.
-The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) has identified five key drivers of biodiversity loss:9
+To limit nature loss, we need to understand its drivers.
+The Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services (IPBES) has identified five key drivers behind the crisis:

 1. Changes in the use of land and sea, including how we grow food, harvest materials such as wood and minerals, and create urban spaces.